Naoyuki Ōi

-Naoyuki Ōi (大井 直幸, Ōi Naoyuki) is a Japanese pool player. Ōi is best known for reaching the semi-final of the 2012 WPA World Nine-ball Championship, and represented Japan at the World Cup of Pool on six occasions.
+Naoyuki Ōi (大井 直幸, Ōi Naoyuki) is a Japanese professional pool player.
+Oi is a two-time runner-up in the WPA World Ten-Ball Championship (2021 and 2024), and a semifinalist in the 2012 World Nine-ball Championship.
+He also represented Japan at the World Cup of Pool on six occasions.

 Career

 In July 2005, Ōi competed in the 2005 WPA World Nine-ball Championship, but lost in the preliminary round.
 In February 2007, he finished fifth at the Korea Pro Pool Tour, and ninth at the Predator International Championship.
 In October 2007, Ōi took part in the U.S. Open 9-Ball Championships, reaching 17th place.
 At the 2007 WPA Men's World Nine-ball Championship he was defeated by the German Ralf Souquet.
 At the 2007 World Pool Masters Ōi reached the last 16 before losing to Oliver Ortmann.
 In the 2007 U.S. Open 9-Ball Championships, Ōi reached 17th place.
 At the 2007 WPA Men's World Nine-ball Championship, he was defeated in the last 64 by Ralf Souquet.